-Complete an Illegal Substance-Drug Screen and Criminal Background check.
+- Complete an Illegal Substance-Drug Screen and Criminal Background check.
 This is based on emergency medical industry standards and Washington State laws protecting vulnerable populations(RCW 43.43.880 and 43.43.842).
-This practice is common among colleges and universities in Washington State and is required by clinical agencies where students complete their clinical experiences.

-- Complete a Department of Motor Vehicle violation check.
-This check is used for training and counseling purposes to determine suitability to gain employment in the fire service. - Complete and pass a physical/medical evaluation by a physician approved by the program, confirming physical ability to perform structural firefighting activities in compliance with WAC 296-305-0159(7)(b).
+This practice is common among colleges and universities in Washington State and is required by clinical agencies where students complete their clinical experiences. - Complete a Department of Motor Vehicle violation check.
+This check is used for training and counseling purposes to determine suitability to gain employment in the fire service. - Complete and pass a physical/medical evaluation by a physician approved by the program, confirming physical ability to perform structural firefighting activities in compliance with WAC 296-305-0159(7)(b). - Costs associated with criminal background check, drug screen, motor vehicle violation check and physical/medical evaluations are the responsibility of the student.